ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

 The device also provides a read-only property ``state``, which forwards the state machine's (in the device as member ``_csm``) state.
-The speed of the motor is not part of the device specification, but it is added as a member so that it can be changed via the ``lewis-control.py`` script to test how the motor behaves at different speeds.
+The speed of the motor is not part of the device specification, but it is added as a member so that it can be changed via the ``lewis-control`` script to test how the motor behaves at different speeds.
 The device is now fully functional, but it's not possible to interact with it yet, because the interface is not specified yet.